wtfpsalms/dir2txt/README.md

 # dir2txt

-A Windows utility that adds a convenient right-click menu option to generate directory structure documentation.
-Simply right-click any folder and instantly get both a text file and console view of its complete structure.
+A Windows utility that adds right-click menu integration for generating directory structure documentation.
+Simply right-click any folder to create a text file of its structure with an ASCII tree preview.

 ## Features